talha700/ciscomdt_grpc/README.md

 > **Note**
 > This repo only demonstrate gRPC Dial-out telemetry.

+## Issues with SNMP

+Well, for the past 3 decades SNMP has been doing a great job for network monitoring, built with simplicity in mind, but as our applications/services have become more & more network critical.
+As result, we try to poll our devices aggressively which let alone have scalability issues.
+Lets me mention some key points, explaining, why SNMP is not up to the mark for our modern networks.

+- Upon performing a _GetBulk_ against a network device, _GetNext_ operation fetches all the columns of a given table.
+Device returns as many columns as can fit into a packet.
+After the first _GetBulk_ packet is filled up, the SNMP agent on the router continues its lexicographical walk and fills up another packet.
+When the poller detects that the last received OID is not from the next table, it stops sending _GetBulk_ operations.
+Well, this is too bad on the device/network resources.
+- When the device is being polled from multiple NMS, things get worse as there is no way to synchronize polling, as result, the device has to process each request individually.
+- Does not provide Single model for configuration and monitoring.
+- No relation between data (only textual reference exists in MIBS)

+On the other hand, Model-driven Telemetry addresses these concerns.
+It provides a single YANG-based model/schema for the configuration and monitoring.
+Telemetry is way more resource efficeint and creates less mess on the wire.
+The device fetches the data in a single dip from itself, moreover, if there are multiple collectors, a network device can do one of the fundamental jobs i.e replicate the packet,as metrics are being pushed instead of being polled asynchronously.

 ## Setup gRPC Dial-out Telemetry Using TIG Stack

 **Telegraf**: is an server agent to help collect metrics, we are using its [cisco_telemetry_mdt](https://github.com/influxdata/telegraf/blob/release-1.23/plugins/inputs/cisco_telemetry_mdt/README.md)